SjoerdHekking/custom-macros-sugarcube2/Notification/README.md

     - [Visible Class](#VisibleClass), default is `is-visible`.
 (Argument 12)
     - [Progress Class](#ProgressClass), default is `flash-progress`.
 (Argument 13)
     - [Hidden Class](#HiddenClass), default is `is-hidden`.
 (Argument 14)
+2. 'Flash' has a custom type insertion system, for if the default 7 options aren't enough.
+    - [Inserting new type](#TypeInsert), this is completely custom, so no default.
+    - [Using new Type](#Type), refer to Argument 2 for usage, because the newly inserted type can be used like the defaults now.
+    - [Important styling](#StylingType), if you want to have custom styling, please copy and edit the `css` found here.

 **Argument placement:**